azazelw/azazelw/README.md

 Additionally, I'm a Nintendo fan and Xenoblade2 is the best game in the world

-Thanks for taking the time to read about my accomplishments!
+Thanks for taking the time to read about my introduction!